The PR Video for Edo Houki

-This video, produced by "edocore4117", shows the process of creating a traditional Edo Houki (broom), designated a cultural asset by Edogawa Ward (江戸川区 : Edogawa-ku), by Katsumi Arai, a Japanese broom maker.
+This video, produced by "edocore4117", shows the process of creating a traditional Edo Houki (broom), designated a Cultural Property by Edogawa Ward (江戸川区 : Edogawa-ku), by Katsumi Arai, a Japanese broom maker.

 This video features broom maker Katsumi Arai working in peaceful silence.